If you live in or plan to spend time in Ohio this year during the holiday season, you will want to check out these top Christmas towns in Ohio!

 These are the best places that you can spend some time celebrating the season.
 This state has some wonderful towns and communities that really know how to celebrate the season!

 If you are ready to really enjoy the holiday season this year, here are the top Christmas towns in Ohio for you to enjoy this December:

-- In the month of December, Kirtland transforms itself into a unique holiday village featuring over a thousand different nativity scenes from around the world.
-Don’t forget to grab your free hot cocoa and enjoy Christmas carolers while you are there.
+In the month of December, Kirtland transforms itself into a unique holiday village featuring over a thousand different nativity scenes from around the world.
+While there, don’t forget to grab your free hot cocoa and enjoy Christmas carolers.

-- Steubenville is home to the Steubenville Nutcracker Village, which is the largest display of life-size nutcrackers in the U.S. You will also find light displays, holiday vendors, Christmas carolers and more to enjoy in Steubenville.
+Steubenville is home to the Steubenville Nutcracker Village, which is the largest display of life-size nutcrackers in the U.S. Each year in Steubenville, you will also find light displays, holiday vendors, Christmas carolers and more to enjoy in Steubenville.

 Have you spent much time in Ohio during the holiday season?
 Did I leave any of your favorites out?

 You are a woman after my color loving heart!
 Your tree is gorgeous and almost looks pink when lit up.
 You have so many fun touches here it’s a treat to see, absolutely beautiful.